FourSpaceConsulting/fourspace-auth-service-ts/README.md

 * Reset Token - allows a user to reset a forgotten password (email reset workflow)
 * Remember Token - token for remaining signed in despite inactivity (no expiry)

+## Service Implementations

+TokenDao
+Verify user - only one token per user at any time
+1) create verification token (deletes all other verify tokens for this user)
+2) send to user
+3) user clicks link
+4) token authenticated and then deleted (can only verify once with this token)
+5) user updated

+if at 4) authenticated and another API call creates verification token, then current token is already deleted

+Reset password
+1) create reset token (deletes all other reset tokens for this user)
+2) send to user
+3) user follows link
+4) token authenticated and deleted (can only be attempted once with this token)
+5) password reset

+if (before 4) another API calls create reset token, then token is no longer valid if at (4) authenticated and another API call creates reset token, then current token is already deleted

 ## Install

 ```sh